shpakb/gq-rnaseq-pipeline/README.md

 # GEO RNA-seq and microarray meta-analysis pipeline

-Pipeline for large scale processing and analysis of gene expression data.
+Pipeline for processing and analysis of gene expression data.
 Currently consists of fallowing modules:
 1) Downloading Series Matrices from GEO and gathering metadata to tsv tables.
 2) RNA-seq quantification with Kallisto(46.1).
 Currently:
     - RNA-seq samples filtered by metadata.
 GSE with 2-400 passing metadata filter samples are taken for quantification.